aartitandon/SURE-EH-Research-Project/App_Analytics_Report_Aug2020-2021.md

 consistent.
 However, there is a spike in usage of the application each day from 12-3 PM.

-## Comparing User Sessions by ‘Month’, ‘Day of the Month’, and ‘Session Time (in minutes)’ in 2020-2021
+## Comparing User Sessions by ‘Month’, ‘Day of the Month’, and ‘Session Time (in minutes)’

 ![](App_Analytics_Report_Aug2020-2021_files/figure-markdown_strict/heatmap3-1.png)
 <figcaption align="center">